Advanced Academic Preparation

 For a full explanation of fees, see below.

 New students must submit a minimum TOEFL score of 85 (iBT) with minimum of 21 in both writing and speaking, or 6.5 IELTS with a minimum of 6.0 in both writing and speaking, or 169 Cambridge English B2 First, C1 Advanced or C2 Proficiency with a minimum of 162 in both writing and speaking.

-On arrival all new students must also sit for the ALP Essay Exam.
+On arrival all new students will complete a diagnostic writing exam.
 Those whose scores fall below ALP level 7 must take the ALP Intensive course at the appropriate level, given at the same dates as the AAP course (Session B+C).